streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-notebooks.md

 > info
 >
 > Once a note is added to a notebook, you will see its path on top of the note in the list.
-Clicking on it will take you to the respective notebook/topic.
+Clicking on it will take you to the respective notebook.
 >
 > ![Notebook reference on a note](/notebook-ref.png)

-## Linking an existing note to a notebook/topic
+## Linking an existing note to a notebook

 # [Desktop/Web](#/tab/web)

 1. Right click on a note
 2. Click on `Notebooks` > `Link to...`
-3. Select the notebook or topic you want to link the note to (you can select multiple)
+3. Select the notebook you want to link the note to (you can select multiple)
 4. Click `Done` to save your changes.

 # [Mobile](#/tab/mobile)

 1. Tap the ![Three dot button](/three-dot-button.png) button
 2. Tap on `Link Notebooks` button.
-3. Select the notebook or topic you want to link the note to (you can select multiple)
+3. Select the notebook you want to link the note to (you can select multiple)
 4. Click the `Save` button at the top right corner to save your changes.

 ---

 > info
 >
-> In Notesnook a single note can exist in multiple Notebooks and topics.
+> In Notesnook a single note can exist in multiple Notebooks.
 However, a note will show only one reference on top.

-## Linking multiple notes to a notebook/topic
+## Linking multiple notes to a notebook

 # [Desktop/Web](#/tab/web)

 1. Hold `Ctrl` key and click on all the notes you want to link
 2. Right click on selected notes
 3. Click on `Notebooks` > `Link to...`
-4. Select the notebook or topic you want to link the note to (you can select multiple)
+4. Select the notebook you want to link the note to (you can select multiple)
 5. Click `Done` to save your changes.

 # [Mobile](#/tab/mobile)